Mulfran Press (logo)

 Mulfran MiniaturesWork & Food illustration

-A series of small-format pamphlets (following on from the Vennel Press Brief Pleasures series) will include taster selections by Mulfran poets, by poets who have not yet published a full collection, and by already well-known poets, alongside artists whose images inspired, are inspired by, or respond to the poems.
+This series of small-format pamphlets (following on from the Vennel Press Brief Pleasures series) includes taster selections by Mulfran poets, by poets who have not yet published a full collection, and by already well-known poets, alongside artists whose images inspired, are inspired by, or respond to the poems.

 Work & Food by Peter Daniels, illustrated by Moira Coupe